 This article for decision-makers describes when and how you can win if your team hire a cloud engineer.
 You’ll also find some tips about the hiring process, such as special requirements and typical interview questions.
 On top of that, you’ll discover when it’s better to use outsourced cloud consulting services instead of hiring.

-A key 2021 trend is the skyrocketing demand for cloud computing adoption.
+A key 2022 trend is the skyrocketing demand for cloud computing adoption.
 According to a recent Flexera report, 90% of companies admit that COVID-19 has increased their cloud usage or accelerated migration to the cloud.
-The boom has resulted in a high cloud spend, which companies are struggling to handle, and a growing interest in the benefits of hiring a cloud architect.
+The boom has resulted in a high cloud spend, which companies are struggling to handle, and a growing interest in the benefits of hiring a cloud computing developer.

 Flexera’s research shows that public cloud spending exceeds business budgets by an average of 24%, and respondents expect that their budget will increase by 39% within a year.
 Unsurprisingly, effective cloud management and cost optimization are high on the agendas of business leaders the world over.
 The good news is that these are precisely the issues a cloud engineer can address.

 “Clouds have been evolving at lightning speed over the last decade.
 Now, every cloud is an ecosystem of various services: storage, virtual machines, Kubernetes, gateways, balancers, and many others.
 To understand this system, engineers need time to build expertise and experience, which is almost impossible if they deal with coding at the same time.
 This is when cloud engineers should come into play.”

 Acropolium’s experience in cloud systems has confirmed the key benefits companies can gain if they hire cloud engineers.
 These are:

 Time savings.
 Server management involves many tedious tasks.
 When management shifts to the cloud, vendors handle troubleshooting, maintenance, and backups.
 This gives cloud engineers more free time to focus on tasks related to system optimization and customization, which are crucial for a company’s growth.